-And as Hurricane Michael intensifies this week, it’s crucial for state residents to keep an eye out for falling trees.
+With more storms expected this week, it’s crucial for residents to keep an eye out for falling trees.

-The following guide will help you keep your trees from falling (when possible) and know what to do if it happens.
+The following guide will help you keep your trees from falling (when possible) and know what to do if it does happen.

 Why do trees fall?

 Trees can fall during storms for a variety of reasons, including:

 Winds: Winds can uproot a tree, with the tree trunk acting as a lever.
 This is a greater problem for tall trees, because the force that's applied to the roots and trunk is greater as the tree's height increases, according to Scientific American.
 This can also happen if a tree was previously in a more forested area, protected by other trees that have since been cut down (to create a new housing lot, for example).

 Rain: When the ground becomes saturated from large amounts of rain, trees can topple more easily.
 The more wet the ground is, the less wind it will take to make it fall.

 Ice: During an ice storm, the weight of ice can increase the weight of branches by 30 times.